Oberthur Cash Protection: Products

 Oberthur Cash Protection manufacturers Intelligent Banknote Neutralisation Systems (IBNS) – security systems which protect valuables by marking them as stolen with indelible security ink during Cash-in-transit, inside of retail machines, and ATMs.

 Such systems are often called “intelligent” because they are self-monitored and independently take actions based on a number of criteria and pre-programmed modes.

 The firm's customers are major CIT companies (G4S, Loomis, Brinks, Prosegur), banks (Travelex, HBOS, Credit Agricole, BNP Paribas, Credit du Nord, BPCE, Banque Postale, Banque de France, Barclays, Royal Bank of Canada, CIBC, Swedbank, Raiffeisen Bank International, and others), and ATM manufacturers (NCR, Wincor Nixdorf, Diebold, retailers, and others) The company has more than 60, 000 Intelligent Banknote Neutralisation Systems in circulation in more than 15 countries in Europe, Africa and Oceania (Australia, New Zealand).

 As of 2011 the company employs 66 people at three sites: Paris, Dijon and Dundee (Great Britain).

-Environment

-By controlling the life cycle of cash protection systems (design, manufacture, use, recycling and disposal), Oberthur Cash Protection engages in a voluntary environmental protection.
-Two majors action are respected: 1.
-Implementation of the WEEE norm which requires the wastes recycling.
-The company recycles the ATV, ATM and others products to reuse different pieces for manufacturing of others products and 2.
-Implementation of the ROHS norm that requires taking away lead from circuit board.